 How to know if a device is infected with malware

 There are many warning signs which could mean your device is infected.
 You should pay attention if:

 - Your device starts slowing down for no reason;

 - New icons appear on your desktop, although you did not install anything;

 What happens when malware is installed on a router?

 There are two most common scenarios after a router gets infected:

-- An operator uses your router to create botnets and use them for DDoS (distributed denial of service) attacks or similar activities.
+- An operator uses your router to create botnets and use them for DDoS (distributed denial of service) attacks or similar activities;

 What to do when malware is detected

-Next, disconnect your device from the internet, and do a little research to get a grasp of what kind of malware you have.
+Next, disconnect your device from the internet, and do a little research to grasp what kind of malware you have.
 It is best to do that using another uninfected device.
 Do not worry if you find it hard to identify a particular malware.
 There are plenty of tools to remove infections.